open-source-tabletop/openfire-gm-dark-millennium/shadow-war/sw-army-list-dark-kindred.md

 ### Dark Kindred Warriors

-These warriors of the Dark Kindred are skilled in the art of war and equipped with powerful and painful weapons, enjoying the pain and suffering they cause their enemies.
+> The warriors of the Dark Kindred are skilled in the art of war and equipped with powerful and painful weapons, enjoying the pain and suffering they cause their enemies.

 | Model Name         | Mov | Skl | Def | Str | Cmd | HP  | Special Rules     |
 | :----------------- | :-: | :-: | :-: | :-: | :-: | :-: | :---------------- |